 Each course opens up specific employability avenues related to the production route chosen.
 A high number of graduates have gone into producer/director roles, journalism, public relations, web development, freelance/own business.

-Our third-year students showcase their final year work at our Exhibit This event at the end of each academic year.
+Our third-year students showcase their final year work at Inspired Festival at the end of each academic year.
 It offers a springboard for our graduates and a chance for industry to spot emerging talent.

 Birmingham City University is a vibrant and multicultural university in the heart of a modern and diverse city.
 We welcome many international students every year – there are currently students from more than 80 countries among our student community.